 The base premiums for policies insuring the sole proprietor are not deductible by the sole proprietor.
-The base policy premiums on policies insuring employees, if the employee owns the policy, are deductible by the sole proprietor as compensation to the employee.
+The base policy premiums on policies insuring employees, if the employee owns the policy, are deductible by the sole proprietor as compensation paid to the employee.
 The base policy premiums are reportable in income by the employee as compensation received.
 Per IRC section 264(a)(1), the sole proprietor may not have any interest in the policy in order to claim the deduction.

-Partnerships, Limited Liability Companies (LLCs) taxed as partnerships and S corporations
+Partnerships, limited liability companies (LLCs) taxed as partnerships and S corporations

-LTCI premiums paid by the employer are deductible by the employer, and the deduction is not limited by the age-related cap.
+LTCI premiums paid by the employer for non-owning employees are deductible by the employer, and the deduction is not limited by the age-related cap.
 In other words, the LTCI premium may be treated as a business expense for medical insurance premiums.
+Premiums for the "self-employed" are limited by the age-related cap.